It’s Not About Public Speaking Techniques; It’s About The Core Idea

-Undoubtedly, It must have occurred to many of us to listen to someone’s speech or be invited to have a talk of your own.
-As the organizer of TEDxTehran event in which lecturing techniques and rhetorical skills have profound impacts, also as one of the most active members of Iran’s innovative and entrepreneurial ecosystem that involves a lot of public speaking, I’ve had roles of both a speaker and a listener.
+Undoubtedly, It must have occurred to many of us to listen to someone’s public speaking or be invited to talk on your own.
+As the organizer of the TEDxTehran event in which public speaking techniques and rhetorical skills have profound impacts, also as one of the most active members of Iran’s innovative and entrepreneurial ecosystem that involves a lot of speeches, I’ve had roles of both a speaker and a listener.
 As a summary of all these experiences, I’d like to write a couple of lines for you about lecturing and its importance in contrast with the common belief.
-I’d like to state clearly that:
+I want to state clearly that:

-The main reason that those comments and questions were asked, was because of the fact that most of the people, especially in the current Iranian society, seek the shortest path to success.
-Meaning that when they see a talk that seems good and successful, they start looking for the shortest way to have the same kind of talk and be (so-called) successful.
-They also feel that knowing the rhetorical techniques is the key to have such lectures, though it’s only simplifying the issue if we think: “there must be a technique that some have and we don’t or a voice that some possess and we don’t, and that’s why their talk is more accepted by everyone”.
+The main reason that those comments and questions were asked, was because most of the people, especially in the current Iranian society, seek the shortest path to success, which means that when they see a talk that seems excellent and successful, they start looking for the quickest way to have the same kind of talk and be (so-called) successful.
+They also feel that knowing the public speaking techniques is the key to have such lectures, though it’s only simplifying the issue if we think: “there must be a public speaking technique that some have and we don’t or a voice that some possess and we don’t, and that’s why everyone accepts their talk”.

 And so there are speakers that when they start talking about a subject, they elaborate with such pomposity that the audience becomes fond of the speaker, and so they reach what they have planned for, but when they talk about another subject, they face the audience leave the hall yawning, with only an early cheers from them.
-And on the other hand, there were lecturers such as Winston Churchill, the famous British prime minister, who was afraid of talking to ten or fifteen people and was embarrassed about public speaking, but with a lot of training, he reached the point to have some the most important lectures of history for thousands of people.
-So it can be concluded that firstly, the art of lecturing is acquisitive and depending on the psychological conditions if the person is not able to give lectures, It’s possible for them to be instructed.
-Secondly, lectures have different qualities from subject to subject and depending on the speakers’ interests and concerns: it can be awful or excellent.
+And on the other hand, there were lecturers such as Winston Churchill, the famous British prime minister, who was afraid of talking to ten or fifteen people and was embarrassed, but with a lot of training, he reached the point to have some the most important lectures of history for thousands of people.
+So it can be concluded that firstly, the art of lecturing is acquisitive and depending on the psychological conditions if the person is not able to give lectures.
+They can be instructed.
+Secondly, talks have different qualities from subject to subject, and depending on the speakers’ interests and concerns: it can be awful or excellent.
 And so no one’s speech about cancer can be as effective as a mother whose child is suffering from the disease.
 So, in the beginning, never let anyone misguide your mind that you can have a speech about any topic only by learning some basic principles.

-Here I find it necessary to talk about this point, that as mentioned above, rhetorical skills are like a body and framework that can be developed using some pieces of training such as improving word memory, correct breathing, improving voice quality etc. but until the soul is not inside that body, the audience will not be incited, and even if they’re incited by excitement, after a while they’ll forget the matter and might even feel regretful of how they’ve felt by hearing that talk.
-Just like a plate of steak with rhetorical skills as its dressings.
+Here I find it necessary to talk about this point, that as mentioned above, rhetorical skills are like a body and framework that can be developed using some pieces of training such as improving word memory, correct breathing, improving voice quality, etc. but until the soul is not inside that body, the audience will not be incited, and even if they’re incited by excitement, after a while they’ll forget the matter and might also feel regretful of how they’ve felt by hearing that talk, just like a plate of steak with rhetorical skills as its dressings.

-“There has to be more focus on the main topic, and what the speaker really has to tell” just like how meeting a tall, handsome man always feels pleasant until he starts talking nonsense.
-Focusing too much on the body of lecturing feels just like that and it has become the very challenge that our Iran is struggling with today.
+“There has to be more focus on the main topic, and what the speaker has to tell” just like how meeting a tall, handsome man always feels pleasant until he starts talking nonsense.
+Focusing too much on the body of public speaking feels just like that, and it has become the very challenge that our Iran is struggling with today.
 People who talk well, wear suitably, and sit well in their place, but have nothing to say and when we listen more carefully, they’re just another silent note in the silence.
-Actually, that’s the main reason that we witness such conferences for extending brain capacities, energy absorption, self-confidence increasing etc. which in my opinion, they’re not effective for the long term because it doesn’t activate these matters deeply in people and is a lucrative point for businesses.
+That’s the main reason that we witness such conferences for extending brain capacities, energy absorption, self-confidence increasing, etc. which in my opinion, they’re not valid for the long term because it doesn’t activate these matters deeply in people and is a lucrative point for businesses.

-Now, What should we do?
-How to be a good speaker?
-An aware listener?
+Now, what should we do?
+How to be a good public speaker?
+And an aware listener?

 As mentioned above from Mr. Foroughi’s definition of lecturing, the main point of talking is inciting the listener, meaning that in the end, the speaker asks for something from the audience.
 In my opinion, the first condition of becoming an aware listener is to see: “how much benefit does it have for the speaker? (and not only financially).”
-This might be a very complicated thing such as urging them to buy stock exchanges in installment or a very simple one, like pushing the follow button on Instagram.
+This might be a very complicated thing such as urging them to buy stock exchanges in installment or a straightforward one, like pushing the follow button on Instagram.
 Anyway, as an aware listener, It’s necessary to know what intention makes the speaker talk?
 That’s why I always check if the speaker has been paid for the speech or not?
-Is his speech a part of an advertising campaign?
-Does he talk solely for his own benefit or considers my benefit as the listener as well?
-Does he respect audience’s time?
-And above all, does he really have something to tell or at its most, it just entertains me and in the end, he shows off his speaking abilities in social media with a picture of himself doing what he does best: speaking!
+Is his address a part of an advertising campaign?
+Does he talk solely for his benefit or consider my interest as the listener as well?
+Does he respect the audience’s time?
+And above all, does he have something to tell or at its most, it just entertains me, and in the end, he shows off his speaking abilities in social media with a picture of himself doing what he does best: speaking!

-On the other hand, we must know and be aware, it’s possible to learn to speak, but just like the art of cooking, no matter how many cooking books and recipes we read, we can’t become the real chef, if we’re not hungry and passionate about cooking.
-And by passion, I don’t mean the passion for speaking, but passion for a special subject and sharing it.
-So the most probably, the good speaker has to be great at what he talks about in his own life.
-So after the main concern and the soul of the speech is clear to us, we go after rhetorical skills and techniques and use them as dressings and not the main food.
+On the other hand, we must know and be aware, it’s possible to learn to speak, but just like the art of cooking, no matter how many cooking books and recipes we read, we can’t become the real chef, if we’re not hungry and passionate about food.
+And by passion, I don’t mean the love for speaking, but enthusiasm for a particular subject and sharing it.
+So the most probably, the sound speaker has to be great at what he talks about in his own life.
+So after the main concern and the soul of the speech is clear to us, we go after rhetorical skills and public speaking techniques and use them as dressings and not the main dish.